biggiedad33/dryquotes/README.md

 # dryquotes
 Pair-of-quotes from Ibsen and other greats authors in norwegian and english.
 This repository is used by the promiscuous automation framework DryDeploy (https://github.com/bjoernf73/DryDeploy).
-My son, the maintainer of DryDeploy, forces his poor dad to maintain this repository without any pay whatsoever.
+My son, bjoernf73, the creator of DryDeploy, forces his poor old dad to maintain this repository without any pay whatsoever.
+Unless I produce 3 quotes a day, he will refuse to drive me down to Vinmonopolet to by BiB.